 2. Grab Attention

 Don't just settle for the most basic of captions.
-You want entice your followers to keep coming back for more, so give them something good to talk about later.
+You want to entice your followers to keep coming back for more!
+Give them something good to talk about later.
 Grab their attention, and they'll stick around.

 3. Focus on Readability

 While emojis and abbreviations are fun, the best caption will use them sparingly.
 Puzzling emoji-only captions will just confuse your followers.
 To clarify: 🚫✍️🤨📱📝 (If you can't speak emoji, I said, "Don't write confusing social media captions.")

 Whoever thinks captions are pointless is sorely mistaken.
 While all the above elements are huge factors in creating a strong social media caption, compelling your prospects to take the next step is one of the best ways to grow your business.